KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_ior/README.md

 ## Overview

 The dielectric BRDF of the metallic-roughness material in glTF uses a fixed value of 1.5 for the index of refraction.
 This is a good fit for many plastics and glass, but not for other materials like water or asphalt, sapphire or diamond.
-This extensions allows users to set the index of refraction to a certain value.
+This extension allows users to set the index of refraction to a certain value.

 ## Extending Materials